 before her dangerous enmity is done.

-in pdf format includes a glossary and references.
+The free Medae by Euripides is in pdf format and includes a glossary and references.